maiomar88/Analog-ic-design-/README.md

 - i learn how to run coreners through the design for open &closed loop acheving it's specs is a VICTORY in the start of my way -select a proper circuit topology ,design an analog circuit on my own.
--implement a digitally controlled analog circuit an show how variations affect the circuit
+-implement a digitally controlled analog circuit and show how variations affect the circuit

  Finally i would like to Thank DR. HESHAM OMRAN throughout the course.